-With all the waiting when traveling by plane, why not crochet something?
+With all the waiting when traveling by plane, why not crochet?

-There are other tools used in crochet you might wonder about like scissors.
+There are other tools used like scissors.
 That’s covered too.

-I’ve put together this guide to make sure you don’t have your crochet hooks confiscated when going through Airport Security.
+I’ve put together this guide so you don’t have your crochet hooks confiscated by airport security.

 - Are Crochet Hooks Allowed On Planes?